Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

 Make Your Own Popsicles

 Save money and have fun with the kids making your own popsicles.
 Fill them with juice or try out a cool recipe.
 I remember as a child making your own popsicles was a common activity.
-The molds as I remember them were plastic with little plastic handles that cupped the frozen treat and caught the melting drips befor it hit your shirt.
-We often filled the molds with different flavors of Kool Aid.
+The molds as I remember them were plastic with little plastic handles that cupped the frozen treat and caught the melting drips before they hit your shirt.
+We often filled the molds with different flavors of Kool-Aid.

 Cherry Popsicle Recipes